Key Takeaways

 However, there is a need for database integration for customers.
 A database lets users register on your website, specify preferences, and have a more customized experience.

-Clients will not require to enter their credit card numbers again because database integration can save them.
-If the clients do not want to store credit card details, they can simply store their usernames and passwords.
+Clients will not be required to enter their credit card numbers again because database integration can save them.
+If the clients do not want to store credit card details, they can store their usernames and passwords.

 Database integration is a cost to consider when developing an e-commerce website, whether you want to ease customer shopping experience or expedite company communication.